Staking Incentives

 Election and Staking

-Validators are chosen using special Elector governance contract.
+Validators are chosen using a special Elector governance contract.
 During each consensus round, validator candidates send an application for election along with their stake and desired max_factor (a parameter which regulates the amount of maintenance the validator performs per consensus round).

 During the validator election process, the governance smart contract chooses the next round of validators and assigns a voting weight to each validator to maximize their total stake, while also taking into consideration the validator’s stake and max_factor.
 In this respect, the higher the stake and max_factor, the higher the voting weight of the validator and vice versa.

-Validators that are elected are chosen to secure the network by participating in the next consensus round.
+Elected validators are chosen to secure the network by participating in the next consensus round.
 However, unlike many other blockchains, to achieve horizontal scalability, each validator validates only a portion of the network:

 Values of Stakes: Max Effective Stake

-The current max_factor in config is 3, meaning the stake of the smallest validator cannot be more than three times less than the stake of the largest one.
+in config is 3, meaning the stake of the smallest validator cannot be more than three times less than the stake of the largest one.

 The formula with the config parameters:

-max_factor = max_stake_factor / validators_elected_for
+= max_stake_factor

 (Simplified) Selection Algorithm